 Time to receive report in my office: 2-3 days.

-Vendor #2: Free-Standing Private Radiology Office (Click here (http://www NULL.radnet NULL.com/locations2 NULL.php?recordID=142) for this provider’s web site).
+Vendor #2: Free-Standing Private Radiology Office (Click here (https://www NULL.radnet NULL.com/northern-california/locations/radnet-medical-imaging-san-francisco) for this provider’s web site).

 I called up and the receiptionist answered on the first ring.
 I asked how much for a PA and Lateral Chest x-ray.